jeremytammik/voltage_controlled_relay/README.md

 ## Power Supply

-After various attempts, I discovered I have a JM14HS LM2576S module that takes an input range of [8V,36V] and produces a reliable 5V output to fee the ESP32.
+After various attempts, I discovered I have a JM14HS LM2576S module that takes an input range of [8V,36V] and produces a reliable 5V output to feed the ESP32.

 ## Voltage Divider with Resistor